canro91/canro91.github.io/_posts/2025-06-28-AIRecovery.md

 ## 6. Learn the most common data structures.

 80% of the time, you'll only need lists and dictionaries.
-But there are more data structures.
+But there are more data structures of course.

 Learn to use them and how to implement them.
 You won't have to implement them from scratch at your daily job, but it will stretch your problem-solving muscles.